"If you want to write and you want to get ideas, you have to be alert and open to everything.

-- You are sitting, reading about writing prompts when your favourite character opens the door and looks at you.
+- You are sitting, reading a list of story writing prompts when a character from your favourite book opens the door and looks at you.
 They say, "I've been looking for you."

 - You are a security guard at a secret lair.
 It's a cold winter's night and there's a foot of snow.
 You notice a set of footprints leading straight to you, but you could have sworn that they weren't there a moment ago.

 - What's a flaw that one of your friends has?
 Imagine if that flaw was exaggerated and create a character around that flaw.

 - You get a newspaper delivered to your door every morning, then one day it's tomorrow's paper, telling you what will happen today.